3-Day Istanbul Itinerary for First-Timers | Turkey

 Hagia Sofia

-Hagia Sophia Mosque in Istanbul
+Hagia Sophia in Istanbul in Turkey

 After meeting up with our guide Guzin, and the other two couples who joined the tour, we headed straight to Istanbul’s most famous landmark – Hagia Sophia.